AdoriZahard/hi3er/docs/index.md

 !!! danger
     This build can't work if your HoT isn't at least S2 rank.
 S2 is essential to make Bombard work.

->   Boss to be chosen: Hephaestus, then Elysia or Mobius/Vill-V
+>   Boss to be chosen: Husk, then Elysia or Mobius/Vill-V

 ####<p align="center">Setup</p>